Betty Draper: Casting and character development

-The character of Betty Draper was not originally part of the pilot episode, though she did appear in the pilot.
-The script established that lead character Don Draper (Jon Hamm) was married, but only by a mention in dialogue, and there was no intention to show his home life.
+The character of Betty Draper was not originally part of the pilot, though she did ultimately appear in the broadcast episode.
+The script established that lead character Don Draper (Jon Hamm) was married, but only through dialogue, with no intention to show his home life.
 January Jones was instead initially considered, along with Elisabeth Moss, for the character Peggy Olson; Moss was ultimately cast as Peggy.
 Show creator Matthew Weiner then wrote two scenes featuring Betty, and Jones successfully auditioned for the part two days later.
 Although there were no full scripts or even plot ideas involving the character at the time, Weiner promised Jones that the character would be developed.

 Weiner has attributed Mad Men's visual style to the influence of film director Alfred Hitchcock, who featured a signature "icy blonde" female character in many of his films.
 Betty Draper's character has also been compared to that of Peyton Place's Constance MacKenzie: "cold, remote, and emotionally unavailable."

 Fictional character biography

 Backstory

 Betty was born Elizabeth Hofstadt in 1932.
 According to her son's birth certificate, she was born in Cape May, New Jersey, where her wealthy family summered.
 In season two the character is said to have been raised in the home rule Philadelphia suburb of Elkins Park, in Cheltenham Township.
 Betty is of German ancestry.
 Betty attended Bryn Mawr College, an exclusive Seven Sister college majoring in anthropology, after which she briefly modeled in Italy before moving to Manhattan.
-It was during this time that she met Don Draper – he was writing ad copy for a fur company, and she was one of their models.
+It was during this time that she met Don Draper: he was writing ad copy for a fur company, and she was one of their models.
 He began courting her by buying her the fur coat she wore at a shoot.
 Betty and Don were married in May 1953.
 Betty's mother Ruth died early in 1960, three months before the events of the episode "Ladies Room".
 Her father, Gene (Ryan Cutrona), has a girlfriend named Gloria (Darcy Shean), whom Betty dislikes and whom her father marries sometime in the 18 months between seasons 1 and 2; Gloria leaves Gene when he begins showing signs of mental deterioration in Season 3.
 He moved in with the Drapers during season 3 and later died in that season, set in 1963.
 Betty has a brother, William (Eric Ladin), who is married to Judy (Megan Henning) and whose daughters Don and Betty consider to be "rowdy."
 Betty's confidantes have included her neighbor Francine Hanson (Anne Dudek) and Glen Bishop (Marten Holden Weiner), the young son of divorcée Helen Bishop (Darby Stanchfield).
 Ill-suited for parenting, Betty has a strained relationship with her children, particularly with her daughter Sally (Kiernan Shipka).